What is QLED? A guide to Samsung's quantum dot TV technology

 If you plan to spend above a certain amount on a new TV, the same acronyms will start to crop up again and again – and one of them is QLED.
 This is a picture quality that has come out of the R&D labs of Samsung.
 It’s been positioned as a direct rival to OLED – interestingly, Samsung has made the decision to not create any OLED lines.

 But what does QLED actually do – and does it compare to OLED?
 Read on for our full guide to Samsung QLED televisions, followed by our selection of some of the most notable QLED TVs on the market.
-If you’ve just decided to buy a new television, then we recommend you read our comprehensive guide on which TV to buy.
+If you’ve just decided to buy a new television, then we recommend you read our comprehensive guide on the best TV to buy.

 And if you’re keen to pick up one of these much sought-after televisions, don’t miss our pick of the best QLED TV deals this month.